Bull of the Woods Wilderness: Topography

 5558 ft tall Battle Ax summit is the highest point in the Wilderness.
 Among other tall peaks are 5710 ft Schreiner Peak, 5526 ft Big Slide Mountain and 5523 ft Bull of the Woods Mountain, from which the area derives its name.
 An abandoned fire lookout stands at the top of Bull of the Woods Mountain, from which views of the Cascades and the surrounding territory can be seen.
 The mountain slopes are quite steep, with lower inclines ranging from 30 to 60 degrees and upper inclines from 60 to 90 degrees.
 The wilderness contains the headwaters of the Collawash, and Little North Santiam rivers.

 Vegetation

 The forest consists almost solely of coniferous species such as Douglas Fir, Western Hemlock, and Western Red Cedar, but deciduous red alder is also prevalent along creeks.
 Pacific yew is also common in certain parts of the wilderness, and rhododendrons can be seen blooming profusely throughout many areas around early June.
 Bull of the Woods contains one of the last stands of old growth in western Oregon, and is home to the northern spotted owl.

+Much of the area burned in the 2020 Beachie Creek and 2021 Bull Complex Fires.
+Some untouched forest remains, primarily between Elk Lake and Bagby Hot Springs.